A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Abstract

 A long-standing conjecture for the traveling salesman problem (TSP) states that the integrality gap of the standard linear programming relaxation of the TSP (sometimes called the Subtour LP or the Held-Karp bound) is at most 4/3 for symmetric instances of the TSP obeying the triangle inequality; that is, the cost of an optimal tour is at most 4/3 times the value of the value of the corresponding linear program.
 There is a variety of evidence in support of the conjecture (see, for instance, Goemans \cite{Goemans95} and Benoit and Boyd \cite{BenoitB08}).
 It has long been known that the integrality gap is at most 3/2 (Wolsey \cite{Wolsey80}, Shmoys and Williamson \cite{ShmoysW90}).
 Despite significant efforts by the community, the conjecture remains open.

 In this paper we consider the half-integral case, in which a feasible solution to the LP has solution values in $\{0, 1/2, 1\}$.
 Such instances have been conjectured to be the most difficult instances for the overall four-thirds conjecture \cite{SchalekampWvZ14}.
 Karlin, Klein, and Oveis Gharan \cite{KKO20}, in a breakthrough result, were able to show that in the half-integral case, the integrality gap is at most 1.49993; Gupta et al.\ \cite{GuptaLLMNS22} showed a slight improvement of this result to 1.4983.
-Additionally, this result led to the first significant progress on the overall conjecture in decades; the same authors showed integrality gap of at most $1.5-\epsilon$ for some $\epsilon > 10^{-36}$ in the non-half-integral case \cite{KKO21b}.
+Additionally, this result led to the first significant progress on the overall conjecture in decades; the same authors showed the integrality gap of the Subtour LP is at most $1.5-\epsilon$ for some $\epsilon > 10^{-36}$ \cite{KKO21b}.

 With the improvements on the 3/2 bound remaining very incremental, even in the half-integral case, we turn the question around and look for a large class of half-integral instances for which we can prove that the 4/3 conjecture is correct, preferably one containing the known worst-case instances.